-GPREP has shifted its focus to help support local businesses as they prepare to re-open as early as May 14, 2020, according to the provincial release of Alberta's Relaunch Strategy.
+On May 7, GPREP shifted its focus to help support local businesses as they prepared to re-open.
 Read the full media release here.

-A new section of the GPREP website – Business Relaunch – provides comprehensive and up-to-date information and resources to help support businesses that are re-opening or continuing operations.
+The Business Relaunch of the GPREP website is available to provide comprehensive and up-to-date information and resources to help support businesses that are re-opening or continuing operations.

 Business Relaunch, at www.gprep.ca, offers resources on a range of topics including how to prepare workspaces to reduce the risk of transmission of COVID-19; proper use of personal protective equipment like masks and gloves; employee screening questions; and resources for financial support.
 A variety of free communication materials, such as decals and posters promoting safe workspaces, can be downloaded and printed right from the site.

-GPREP is assisting local businesses to keep workers, patrons & volunteers safe when they re-open through its PPE4Biz Program.
-A limited supply of masks, gloves and hand sanitizers will be available for purchase to eligible businesses in the City and County of Grande Prairie, Hythe, Beaverlodge, Wembley and Sexsmith.
+GPREP is assisted local businesses to keep workers, patrons & volunteers safe during re-opening through its PPE4Biz Program.
+A limited supply of masks, gloves and hand sanitizers were available for purchase to eligible businesses in the City and County of Grande Prairie, Hythe, Beaverlodge, Wembley and Sexsmith.

 Community Futures Grande Prairie & Region are now offering loans through the Regional Relief and Recovery Fund to small and medium business owners impacted by the COVID-19 pandemic.